catch-img

 How to Use Trains and Buses in Japan: A Guide for Foreigners

-However, foreigners who come to Japan for the first time or who are not familiar with trains may have trouble understanding how to use them.
+In Japan, there are many convenient transportation systems such as trains, buses, bullet trains, and cabs.
+Trains and buses are especially essential for commuting.
+However, foreigners who come to Japan for the first time or are not familiar with the transportation system may find it challenging to understand how to use them.

+This article introduces the use of trains and buses in Japan.
 Please read on for useful information about train types, convenient IC cards, on-board manners, and more.

 Transportation in Japan

+There are more than 200 railroad companies in Japan, so you can take a train in many different places.
 One of the difficulties for those who are not accustomed to Japanese trains will be the difference between "Regular Trains" and other types of trains.

-Normal Train: Stops at all stations in the section.
+• 普通電車 (Futsuu Densha) - Normal Train: Stops at all stations in the section.

-Rapid Train: Stops only at some stations in a section.
+• 快速電車 (Kaisoku-densha) - Rapid Train: Stops only at some stations in a section.

-Limited Express Train: Stops at only some stations in a section.
+• 特急電車 (Tokkyu-densha) - Limited Express Train: Stops at only some stations in a section.
 Since it stops at fewer stations than a rapid train, it arrives at its destination faster.

 *Different railroad companies have different names and types.